nf-core/dualrnaseq/docs/parameters.md

 #### `--salmon_SA_params_index "--param_a 4 --param_b 5 -param_x"`

-Define set of additional salmon index parameters you wish to use in selective alignment mode.
+Define a set of additional salmon index parameters you wish to use in selective alignment mode.

 #### `--salmon_SA_params_mapping "--param_a 4 --param_b 5 -param_x"`

-Define set of additional salmon quant parameters you wish to use.
+Define a set of additional salmon quant parameters you wish to use.

 ### Salmon alignment based mode